n0jo/rackwindows/readme.md

 ## Colophon

-The typeface used is [Barlow](https://github.com/jpt/barlow) by Jeremy Tribby
+The typeface used on the panels is [Barlow](https://github.com/jpt/barlow) by Jeremy Tribby.